EricssonResearch/scott-eu/simulation-ros/doc/README.md

 - Orbbec Astra Cam
 - Accelerometer/Gyro/Compass

-Besides that, the turtlebot2i was equipped with the [Scanse LiDAR](http://scanse.io/), which is a low cost sensor that returns range measurements of 360 degrees of the environment.
+Besides that, our turtlebot2i is equipped with the [Scanse LiDAR](http://scanse.io/), which is a low cost sensor that returns range measurements of 360 degrees of the environment.

 # 3. Simulated Warehouse